 As of December 31, 1998, MKS had a net tangible book value of \$54,826,000, or \$3.04 per share of common stock.
 After taking into account the sale of the shares offered hereby by MKS, the pro forma net tangible book value as of December 31, 1998 would have been \$107,580,000, or \$4.47 per share.
 The pro forma net tangible book value assumes that the proceeds to MKS, net of offering expenses and commissions, will be approximately \$52,754,000.
-This number has also been adjusted to take into account the distribution to stockholders of record on the day prior to the effective date of the registration statement of the accumulated undistributed S corporation taxable income for which such taxpayers have been or will be taxed as of December 31, 1998.
-That amount is estimated to be \$35.9 million as of December 31, 1998.
+This number has also been adjusted to take into account the distribution to current stockholders of the accumulated undistributed S corporation taxable income for which such taxpayers have been or will be taxed as of December 31, 1998.
+That amount is estimated to be \$35.9 million.
 No other changes occurring after December 31, 1998 have been taken into account.
 Based on the foregoing, there would be an immediate increase in net tangible book value to existing stockholders attributable to new investors of \$2.92 per share and the immediate dilution of \$11.53 per share to new investors.
 The following table illustrates this per share dilution: